Alims-Repo/Quran-API/README.md

 ## License

-This library is licensed under the MIT License.
+This library is licensed under the GNU GENERAL PUBLIC License.
 See [LICENSE](LICENSE) for more information.

 ---